The value of clear and precise communication is no less important in the careers of IT pros.

 Instead of removing the diskette from its sleeve, the exec had torn open the disk and stripped the diskette to its bare internal disk.

 Irvine, showing signs of IT ingenuity, patched up the situation with Scotch tape.
 He peeled the plastic cover off an old diskette and slipped it over the exec's disc.
-Irvine held the diskette together with Scotch tape and then made of a copy
+Irvine held the diskette together with Scotch tape and then made of a copy of the disk to an undamaged diskette.

 "The lesson I learned from this is be very specific when dealing with users on the phone," Irvine said.